Large spots on the child's body. Diseases that cause spots on a child's body

 The most common allergen is cow's milk.
 The reaction to milk is formed in a child in the first year of life during the transition to artificial feeding.

-The second place among allergens is occupied by fish and seafood.
-Intolerance to fish protein does not disappear with age.
-The following foods contain a large number of allergens:
+The second place among allergens is fish and seafood.
+Fish protein intolerance does not disappear with age.
+The following products contain a large number of allergens:

 • milk;